ralphje/destructify/docs/api.rst

       Access to the parent context (useful when parsing a Structure inside a Structure).
 May be :const:`None` if this is the uppermost context.

+   .. attribute:: ParsingContext.parent_field

+      The field in the parent that is responsible for creation of this subcontext.

    .. attribute:: ParsingContext.flat

       Indicates that the parent context should be considered part of this context as well.
 This allows you to reference